El-grupo-de-kerman/ProyectoPSyC/README.md

       mvn clean compile

+OR

+Run the following command to compile all classes and launch the unit tests:

+      mvn test

+THEN:

 Make sure that the database was correctly configured.
-Use the contents of the file *create-message.sql* to create the database and grant privileges.
+Use the contents of the file *kermalendarioBD.sql* to create the database and grant privileges.
 For example,

       mysql –uroot -p < sql/kermalendarioBD.sql

+Execute the following command to enhance the database classes.

+      mvn datanucleus:enhance

 Run the following command to create database schema for this sample.